membase/ns_server/README.markdown

 ### Windows:

-To make life easy, use the appropriate binary from the Northscale website.
+To make life easy, use the appropriate binary from the Membase website.
 Copy the installed memcached.exe and default_engine.so into the ./priv and ./priv/engines directories.